2ontheriver/markdown-previewer/README.md

 You can view this project on my GitHub pages: [duncan-s-white.github.io/markdown-previewer/](https://duncan-s-white.github.io/markdown-previewer/)

-This was my first `react-create-app` project.
+This was my first project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The project uses:
  - Class components.